Updated on January 30, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 People often describe their severe headache as a “migraine.”
 However, a migraine headache comes on due to specific physiologic changes that happen in your brain, which causes the pain and other symptoms of migraines.

 A migraine headache causes sensitivity to light, sound and smells.
 You may even experience nausea or vomiting.
 With migraines, the pain you feel usually involves one side of your head.
-Some people feel the pain on both sides.
-Pain from chronic headaches can feel like pounding or throbbing, and physical exertion tends to make the discomfort worse.
+Some people feel the pain on both sides in the form of pounding or throbbing.
+Physical exertion tends to make the pain worse.

 People experience several different types of migraines.
 Knowing which kind you’re experiencing makes it easier to treat them and prevent future attacks.